-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 The following particulars are to be included in the submission:

-- administrative information pertaining to the involved undertakings, encompassing details regarding their business, ultimate controller and corporate history;
+- administrative information pertaining to the involved undertakings, encompassing details regarding their businesses, ultimate controllers and corporate histories;

 - a concise depiction of the transaction based on the pertinent transactional documents;